Energy from Waste in NSW

 Energy from waste

-Energy from waste is a process where residual waste (that cannot be recycled) is treated through a process that involves or results in energy recovery from the waste such as heat, electricity or gas/liquid fuels.
+Energy from waste is a process to treat residual waste (that cannot be recycled) to recover energy from the waste in the form of heat, electricity or fuel.

 The energy from waste process produces some waste such as ash, which needs to be safely and lawfully managed.

-We are creating new options to manage NSW’s waste that cannot be recycled (residual waste) to reduce our reliance on landfills and make our waste management system more robust.
+We are creating new options to manage NSW’s residual waste (waste that cannot be recycled), reducing our reliance on landfills and making our waste management system more robust.

 This will help NSW keep essential waste management services functioning if access to a landfill is cut off during emergencies such as fires or floods, or if natural disasters generate extra waste.